-The MSA program welcomes students with a bachelors’ degree in any academic discipline, subject to certain business background prerequisites specified under Admissions Requirements.
+The MSA program welcomes students with a bachelor’s degree in any academic discipline, subject to certain business background prerequisites specified under Admissions Requirements.

 Admission to the MSA program is highly competitive.
 Decisions are based on the individual’s composite file, including previous academic accomplishments, test scores, demonstrated potential for graduate and professional success, and references.
 Work experience is not required for admission but may be beneficial to the student in the classroom.

 Your application is considered “complete” once all materials are received, including test scores and official transcripts.
 Only then can an application be reviewed and an admission decision be made.
 Applications are reviewed on a rolling basis in order of file completion.
-Because of the expected strength of the entire application and applicant pool, the review process is likely to extend over a period of time.
+Because of the expected strength of the entire applicant pool, the review process is likely to extend over a period of time.
 If you have not yet heard back from us, you should assume that your application is still under consideration.
 Applicants are notified in writing and through e-mail as soon as the admission decision is made.
 Applicants who receive an offer of admission will be asked to return an acceptance form along with a non-refundable $1,500 deposit to reserve their space in the program.
 The deposit will be credited to the student’s account during the summer semester.

 All applicants, domestic or international, are required to take the Graduate Management Admissions Test (GMAT).
-This test should be taken early enough to ensure that the results will be available to the program during the application review process.
+This test should be taken early enough to ensure that the results will be available to the MSA program during the application review process.